-You will need to discuss your concerns with the school Special Educational Needs Co-ordinator (SENCo), who will advise you about whether your child needs an Education, Health and Care Plan.
+You will need to discuss your concerns with the school Special Educational Needs Co-ordinator (SENCo), who will advise you about whether your child would benefit from an Education, Health and Care Plan.
 Only pupils with significant special educational needs would be considered for an EHCP and only once the school has exhausted its provision and outside agency support.
 These discussions are normally held at a review meeting with outside agencies.

 How can I get an Education, Health and Care Plan for my child and how long does it take?